-Author of The Beautiful Struggle & Atlantic Writer and Senior Editor
+Author of The Beautiful Struggle & Atlantic National Correspondent

-An Atlantic senior editor and writer, Ta-Nehisi Coates has penned many influential articles.
+An Atlantic National Correspondent, Ta-Nehisi Coates has penned many influential articles.
 One of the most famous is "This is How We Lost to the White Man," a searingly honest look at the generational and ideological rifts in the black community; its title is a quote by Bill Cosby.
 Last year, Coates’s lively Atlantic blog—a lesson in how to thoroughly engage a community of readers—was named by Time as one of the 25 Best in the World.

 Coates is a former writer for The Village Voice, and a contributor to Time, O, and The New York Times Magazine.
 In 2012, he was awarded the Hillman Prize for Opinion and Analysis Journalism.
 Judge Hendrik Hertzberg, of The New Yorker, wrote, “Coates is one of the most elegant and sharp observers of race in America.
 He is an upholder of universal values, a brave and compassionate writer who challenges his readers to transcend narrow self-definitions and focus on shared humanity.”